 Katerra snaps up $865M in Series D funding

-- Turnkey modular builder Katerra took home $865 in a Series D funding round led by the SoftBank Vision Fund, the company reported Wednesday.
+- Turnkey modular builder Katerra took home $865 million in a Series D funding round led by the SoftBank Vision Fund, the company reported Wednesday.

 - The round, according to Katerra, will help finance the company's expanding manufacturing operations and back its R&D.

 - The announcement comes just three weeks after reports from Axios suggested Katerra was readying for a $200 million funding round.